raptorbox/raptorbox.github.io/pages/overview/authentication.md

 Permissions allow to have a fine-grained control over what an API key used in client code can do with the device and it's data

-For example a `web application` may have a `READ`-only API key to access the data of a device.
-The `device` itself instead will have `WRITE` permission to the data stream API in order to store the data from sensors.
+For example a `web application` may have a `PULL`-only API key to access the data of a device.
+The `device` itself instead will have `PUSH` permission to the data stream API in order to store the data from sensors.

 Available permissions follow

 - `ADMINISTRATION` allow full access to the API, overriding other permissions

 - `CREATE` allow to *create new devices*
-- `LOAD` allow to *load the definition* of a device
+- `READ` allow to *load the definition* of a device
-- `UPDATE` allow to *update the definition* of a device
+- `WRITE` allow to *update the definition* of a device
 - `DELETE` allow to *drop* a device and all of its data
+- `LIST` allow to list *objects* an user can access

 - `PULL` allow to *read* data for a device
 - `PUSH` allow to *write* data for a device